 Avoid dancing around the point or using more words than you need to.
 Getting directly to what you want shows the other party that you’re serious about having your needs met.
 Should you end up in a courtroom, too, busy clerks and judges might appreciate that there’s less to read.

 If you’re going to write a demand letter, don’t sit on it; make sure it’s sent to the other party as soon as possible.
 As with all lawsuits, the sooner you start to get all of your information together, the better.

 In order to prove that you have a case, you might need to submit copies of documents along with your demand letter.
 If you require copies of accident reports, photographs, medical bills, or other financial statements, get those together as soon as possible.
 A complete package is better than sending along a letter and following it up with documents later.

 If you’re thinking about writing a demand letter, having a personal injury attorney on your side could be extremely helpful.
-They can help you draw up a draft of the letter you plan on sending and would be able to give you some guidance on what to include.
+They can help you draw up a draft of the letter you plan on sending and give you some guidance on what to include.
 If you do end up in court, which would be the next step on your way to recovering damages, you’ll want an attorney there as well.

 The Personal Injury Attorneys at Wilson Kehoe Winingham have decades of experience fighting for victims.
 We can help you write a demand letter or review one you have written yourself.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.